emulrenin/emulrenin.github.io/index.md

 ## Hello!
-I am a third year PhD student in mathematics at Emory University advised by Professor [Cosmin Pohoata](https://pohoatza.wordpress.com/).
+I am a third year PhD student in mathematics at Emory University supervised by Professor [Cosmin Pohoata](https://pohoatza.wordpress.com/).

-My main research interests are in combinatorics, primarily Ramsey theory, extremal graph theory, pseudorandomness and finite geometry, and their interactions.
+My main research interests are in combinatorics, primarily Ramsey theory, extremal graph theory, and pseudorandomness and finite geometry.

 See my CV [here](https:///emulrenin.github.io/EM_CV.pdf).

+Before coming to Emory, I completed B.A.'s in mathematics and philosophy at the University of South Florida under the mentorship of Professor [Brendan Nagle](https://www.usf.edu/arts-sciences/departments/mathematics-statistics/people/faculty/brendan-nagle.aspx).

 ### Publications and preprints
   - D. Conlon, E. Mulrenin, and C. Pohoata, *Two counterexamples to a conjecture about even cycles*, preprint.